-This Framework has nine points of emphasis, and I want everyone to understand that the fact that we are rolling out new initiatives does not mean we are taking our eyes off the ball when it comes to any of these points.
+I want everyone to understand that the fact that we are rolling out new initiatives does not mean we are taking our eyes off the ball when it comes to any of these points.

 Just the opposite, in fact.
-My intent is to use the Operating Concept and our disciplined staffing process to enable us to accelerate progress in these areas.
-Let me just mention some of these programs that I know are important to all Texans.
+My intent is to use the operating concept and the disciplined staffing process to enable us to accelerate progress in these areas.

+Let me just mention some of these programs that I know are important to you.

-Undergraduate Student Access and Success: It is no secret that we have an urgent need to improve our graduation rates across the board.
+How about Undergraduate Student Access and Success?

+Well, everyone in this room knows we have an urgent need to improve our graduation rates, across the board.

 The reasons our rates are low are well understood, so I have told the presidents that the time to explain the problem has passed.

 It is now time to fix the problem.
-They are accountable to me and I am accountable to the Board of Regents.
-So you can expect to see increased urgency and increased activity on this front.
+They are accountable to me, and I am accountable to the Board of Regents.
+So you can expect to see increased urgency, and increased activity on this front.

-Research: Research is and will remain an absolutely fundamental part of who we are at the UT System.
-We currently rank second nationally among university systems in federal research spending and third in industry-sponsored research spending.
+Research is and will remain an absolutely fundamental part of who we are at the UT System.

+We currently rank second nationally among university systems in federal research spending, and third in industry-sponsored research spending.

 Our offices of technology commercialization, on average, file a new patent every two days and launch a new company every nine days.

-All across Texas, our researchers are contributing to discoveries that are going to enable us to live longer, healthier and more productive lives than ever before.
+All across Texas, our researchers are contributing to discoveries that are going to enable us to live longer, healthier, more productive lives than ever before.

-All of the elements of the Framework are still important.
-So don't think for a second we're going to forget about any of them.

 And that's to be celebrated.
 But, you can never rest on your laurels.

-Research funding is always at a premium and we must continue to demonstrate that within the UT System we have the finest researchers in the world and both state and federal dollars will be well invested in UT.
+Research funding is always at a premium and we must continue to demonstrate that within the UT system we have the finest researchers in the world and both state and federal dollars will be well invested in UT.